 Solution 5: Repairing Game and Resetting Settings

 Another thing which you can try is repairing your game.
-This action will ensure that you do not have any bad files in your system which may be providing a hurdle.
+This action will ensure that you do not have any bad files in your system which may be providing a hurdle and missing files are also known to cause black screen during launch.
 Follow the steps listed below to repair your game:

 - Launch the Blizzard Battle.net application on your computer.